TyrealGray/Canvest/README.md

 - `pagePort`: this is the port that canvest-cli using to start the web page to run your unit test with `Mocha`, running `webapck-dev-server` under the hood

 ## Result
-If some test case failed, you will see diff comparison under bottom showing in highlight red color
+If some test case failed, you will see diff comparison under bottom showing in highlight red color.

+**One thing should notice is the diff for cached snapshot won't show up if cached snapshot has different size with current one.**

 <img src="https://raw.githubusercontent.com/TyrealGray/Canvest/master/showcase.png">